 One 2013 California study reported that exposure to high levels of ambient particulate matter may reduce the length of survival in women with breast cancer.
 Ambient particulate matter consists of all the solid and liquid particles suspended in air at a given location.
 It includes soot, smoke, and other components of factory and automobile exhaust, as well as dust, pollen, and liquid droplets.
 Women with breast cancer living in areas with higher levels of ambient particulates were found to have shorter survival than those living in areas with lower exposures.
 The greater the exposure, the higher the risk of early death.
 The deleterious effect of particulate matter on survival was more pronounced among women diagnosed with early stage disease.

-Latest research examines impact of use of indoor stoves and fireplaces
+Latest research examines use of indoor stoves and fireplaces

 The case-control study referenced at the beginning of this news story was designed to investigate the association between indoor stove or fireplace use and risk of breast cancer.
 The authors hypothesized that indoor stove or fireplace use would be associated with increased risk of breast cancer and vary according to the type of material burned, and the length and timing of exposure.
 They also predicted that the association would vary according to natural variations in certain genes (gene polymorphisms).
 The study included 1,508 women with breast cancer and 1,556 cancer-free controls from Long Island, New York.